Graphene shapes from quantum elasticity: II. Graphene membranes

-\paragraph{2D fermionic membranes.} Commonly the space-time geometry used in $2D$ materials is modeled using a $2+1$ stationary space-time pseudo-Riemannian metric given by $ds^2 = -v_{F}^2 dt^2 + g_{ab}dx^a dx^b$, where $v_{F}$ is an effective velocity associated to the $2D$ Dirac material, {\it e.g.} in graphene $v_{F}$ is the Fermi velocity, and the spatial component of the metric, $g_{ab}$ represents the Riemannian metric associated with the geometry of a $2$-dimensional surface $\Sigma$, where $a, b=1, 2$ are the local indices of the surface.
-The material sheet is embedded in $3D$ Euclidean space and thus an extrinsic description for the sheet geometry is required.
-The embedding functions are introduced through the mapping ${\bf X}:\mathcal{D}\subset \mathbb{R}^{2}\to \Sigma\subset\mathbb{R}^{3}$, where $\mathcal{D}$ is a certain open set.
-In addition, it has been suggested that the Helfrich-Canham free energy~\cite{CANHAM197061, *Helfrich1973}, used in the biophysical context to describe soft membranes~\cite{DESERNO201511}, may be used as geometric model for graphene~\cite{YujieWei} capturing the sheet's bending energy.
-This model is given in terms of the energy functional $H\left[{\bf X}\right]=\int \dd^{2}x\sqrt{g}\left[\frac{\alpha}{2}K^2+\kappa_{G}R+\sigma\right] $, where $K=g^{ab}K_{ab}$ is the mean curvature, being $g^{ab}$ the inverse metric tensor and $g$ the metric determinant. $R$ is the Ricci curvature, related to the extrinsic curvature by the Gauss-Codazzi equation, $R=K^2-K_{ab}K^{ab}$ which by Gauss ``egregium'' theorem, depends solely on the metric tensor $g_{ab}$.
-The energy functional consists of three terms: the first term is the bending energy, being $\alpha>0$ the bending rigidity; the second term is the Gaussian bending energy, being $\kappa_{G}$ the Gaussian bending stiffness; and the third is a surface energy term, where $\sigma>0$, called surface tension in the soft matter literature, is a Lagrange multiplier to fix the overall area of the membrane~\cite{DESERNO201511}.
-In this sense, $\alpha$ and $\kappa_{G}$ are the only phenomenological parameters of our model.
+Commonly the space-time geometry used in two-dimensional (2D) materials is modeled as a $2+1$ ultrastatic space-time with pseudo-Riemannian metric $\dd s^2 = -(\dd x^{0})^2 + g_{ab}\dd x^a \dd x^b$, where $a, b=1, 2$ are the local indices of the surface and the metric $g_{ab}$ is associated with the geometry of a two-dimensional surface $\Sigma$.
+The material sheet is embedded in three-dimensional (3D) Euclidean space and thus an extrinsic description for the sheet geometry is required.
+The embedding functions are introduced through the mapping ${\bf X}:\mathcal{D}\subset \mathbb{R}^{2}\to \Sigma\subset\mathbb{R}^{3}$, where $\mathcal{D}$ is some open set.
+Additionally, for the past two decades, it has been suggested that the Helfrich-Canham (HC) free energy~\cite{CANHAM197061, *Helfrich1973} could serve as a suitable model for the elasticity of graphene sheets \cite{Kim_2008, RevModPhys.81.109}.
+The HC model is defined by the energy functional $H\left[{\bf X}\right]=\int \dd^{2}x\sqrt{g}\left[\frac{\alpha}{2}K^2+\kappa_{G}R+\sigma\right] $~\cite{DESERNO201511}, where $K=g^{ab}K_{ab}$ is twice the mean curvature, with $g^{ab}$ being the inverse metric tensor, $g$ being the metric determinant, and $K_{ab}$ being the extrinsic curvature tensor. $R$ is the Ricci curvature (twice the Gaussian curvature) related to the extrinsic curvature by the Gauss-Codazzi equation, $R=K^2-K_{ab}K^{ab}$, which, by Gauss's \textit{Theorema Egregium}, depends solely on the metric tensor $g_{ab}$ \cite{DoCarmo}.
+The energy functional consists of three terms: the $\alpha>0$ term is the bending energy; the $\kappa_{G}$ term is the Gaussian bending energy; and the $\sigma>0$ term is a surface energy or tension in the soft-matter literature, a Lagrange multiplier to fix the overall area of the membrane~\cite{DESERNO201511}.
+In this sense, $\alpha$ and $\kappa_{G}$ are the only phenomenological parameters of the HC model.
 Furthermore, for a compact surface $\Sigma$, the second term $\int \dd^{2}x\sqrt{g}R$ is a topological invariant known as the Euler characteristic $\chi(\Sigma)$.
+The HC model offers a geometric perspective for graphene elasticity through the bending energy~\cite{YujieWei}.
+Recently, the first experimental evidence of the HC model was observed via atomic force microscopy~\cite{Ashino1, *Ashino2} by direct topological manipulation of the sheet and measurement of the elastic coefficients.